Matvey-STE/Matvey-STE/README.md

 <br>

-## 👯 I would like to be a part of a team where I can confirm my skills so I’m looking to collaborate on any project that might interest me.
+## 👯 I would like to be a part of a team where I can prove my skills so I’m looking to collaborate on any project that might interest me.

 <br>

-## ⚡ Fun fact: Everyone tells that you could be whatever you want to be, but they don't tell you if you are obsessed about being a SOFTWARE DEVELOPER you should be prepared of constant feeling knowing NOTHING ABOUT IT(Information Technology).
+## ⚡ Fun fact: Everyone says that you could be whatever you want to be, but they don't tell you that if you want to be a SOFTWARE DEVELOPER you should be prepared to constantly feel that you DON’T KNOW A THING ABOUT IT(Information Technology).

 <!--
 **Matvey-STE/Matvey-STE** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.